Flower Farmer & Florist

 Job Requirements & Duties

-• Grow flowers and sell to other local designers during the seasonal months
+• Grow flowers on the farm or greenhouse and sell them to local florists, designers, or markets during the growing season

-• Create floral arrangements for people and events
+• Design and make floral arrangements for homes, events, and special occasions

-• Keep track of inventory and make sure there is enough supply to fill orders
+• Track inventory and make sure there are enough flowers and supplies to complete orders on time

-• Make delivery arrangements to people, venues, and other floral shops and designers
+• Arrange deliveries to customers, event venues, and other floral shops

 Education & Training